 Gluten-Free Matzo Recipe

-This gluten-free matzo recipe is actually quite simple and requires certified gluten-free oat flour (I used Bob’s Red Mill GF oat flour), water and Kosher salt (optional but recommended).
+This gluten-free matzo recipe is quite simple and requires certified gluten-free oat flour (I used Bob’s Red Mill GF oat flour), water, and Kosher salt (optional but recommended).
 It also requires a little potato starch for dusting the surface for when you roll out the dough.

-In order to prepare and bake this gluten-free matzo recipe in 18 minutes flat, you must have everything ready to go.
-You’ll use about 7-8 minutes to do the prep work, and you’ll need the last 10 minutes for baking.
+To prepare and bake this gluten-free matzo recipe in 18 minutes flat, you must have everything ready to go.
+You’ll use about 7-8 minutes to do the prep work, and you’ll need the last 10-12 minutes for baking.
 Hurry!

-First, you must have the oven preheated to 500ºF.
-We are going to quickly cook the crap out of these matzos in 10 minutes – so the oven must be really hot and ready to go.
+First, you must have the oven preheated to 500ºF so you can quickly cook the matzo in 10-12 minutes.
+The oven must be really hot and ready to go before you begin combining ingredients.

 Second, you must prepare your baking sheet.
 Line it with parchment paper.
-Do not use any cooking sprays or silpat mats (the oven is just too hot for that).
+Do not use any cooking sprays or silpat mats as the oven is too hot for that.

 Fifth, dust your rolling surface with potato starch.
 Have it ready to go.